 Especially for long term investments, e.g retirement savings, studies show that investors regularly evaluate their investment.
 E.g. Benartzi & Thaler (1995) find that the size of the equity premium is consistent with loss averse investors with annual portfolio evaluation (myopic loss aversion) causing even long term investors to choose their strategies based on short evaluation periods.
 Arkes et al. (2008) provide evidence that investors adjust their reference point over the investment horizon.
 Also, a long term investor usually receives an annual report with current information about the investment.
-Bellemare et al. (2005) find evidence that such interim information alone affects perceived utility (ex post).
-Mental accounting implies that investors tend to take into account the potential future fluctuation aversion).
+Moreover, we suppose that especially for investments with specific guarantee features, like annual lock-in features, investors tend to take into account the potential future fluctuation of the contract's value when making an investment decision.
+This motivates that for such investors, the initial subjective utility of a long term investment is not only dependent on the terminal wealth, but also on interim changes.